3 Sources

 Copy Link

-Google unveiled Rambler, a new AI-powered voice dictation feature for Gboard at its Android Show: I/O Edition 2026 event.
-The Gemini-based tool removes filler words, handles mid-sentence corrections, and supports code switching between languages.
-Launching first on Samsung Galaxy and Google Pixel phones this summer, Rambler arrives pre-installed for hundreds of millions of Android users, putting pressure on dictation startups like Wispr Flow and Typeless.
+Google unveiled Rambler, a new AI-powered voice dictation feature for Gboard at its Android Show: I/O Edition 2026.
+The feature removes filler words, handles mid-sentence corrections, and supports code-switching between languages.
+Rolling out this summer on Samsung Galaxy and Google Pixel phones, Rambler poses a direct challenge to dictation startups like Wispr Flow and Typeless.

 1